AGameAnx/dok-repo/patches/jaraci/jaraci.md

 ## Baserunner

 ### Heal aura ability
 > *It is no longer possible to abuse baserunner spam to quickly heal large amounts of hitpoints on targets such as the carrier, as the heal doesn't stack nearly as strongly as it used to.
-Overall effectiveness of this ability is increased immensely, however, heal amount per burst increased from 40 to 100, total heal amount increased from 400 to 800*
+Overall effectiveness of this ability is increased immensely, however.
+The stacking portion heals 200 hitpoints in total per 10 seconds.
+The non-stacking portion heals 600 hitpoints per 10 seconds.
+Total heal amount increases from 400 to 800.*
 * Recharge time: `50s => 80s`
 * Rate of healing: `1 => 10`
-* Amount: `40 => 5`
+* Amount: `40 => 2`
-* Burst: `1s => 0.4s`
-* Cooldown: `0 => 0.6s`
 * Now applies a non-stacking healing over time status effect to friendly units:
     * Rate of healing: `20`
-    * Duration: `0.05s`
     * Healing: `3`
 * Prevented from affecting air units